inferiorhumanorgans/meishi/README.md

   configure their HTTP server to handle TLS connections and thus make basic authentication reasonably secure.
 * WebDAV (RFC 2518)
   - As Meishi uses dav4rack, it is mostly WebDAV compliant.
-Cadaver currently does not work for browsing because of how its XML requests are structured.
+As of 39cfc0088a, dav4rack will pass all but two of the tests in the WebDAV Litmus suite.
+Better handling for namespace edge cases is needed in both Meishi and dav4rack.
 * WebDAV Versioning Extensions (RFC 3253)
   - There is partial support.
 There's no intent of having Meishi present versioned contacts, but as CardDAV requires support for the DAV:supported-report-set property, that's been implemented.